How to fix “installation failed, could not create directory”

 Although it seems unlikely, the error “Installation failed, could not create directory.” might be caused by insufficient disk space in your server.
 It is a common issue if you are using shared hosting.

 Ensure you have enough space for the new files to be installed.
 Also, you should not store your backups in the same folder as your server, as you are risking your reserves with this method.
-Instead, use a cloud backup service like Dropbox.
+Instead, use a cloud service provider like Dropbox.

 Having sufficient disk space is the first prerequisite for new files to be installed.
 Given that disk sizes are bigger nowadays, this issue is often ignored.
 It will be an issue if, however, your disk space is small.
 You can check it as another option if the previous ones haven’t worked.